Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Algebraic classification of topological crystalline superconductors

 \subsection{Sixfold Symmetry}

 The topology of $C_6$ symmetric superconductors is characterized by

 subject to the constraint in Eq.~\ref{eq:Ch_rot_c6}.
-The first two models are spinless, chiral $p_x+ip_y$ superconductors on a hexagonal lattice with 1st and 2nd nearest-neighbor hopping terms.
+The first two models are spinless, chiral $p_x+ip_y$ superconductors on a hexagonal lattice with first and second nearest-neighbor hopping terms.
 The generic Hamiltonian from which these two models are taken is